linroger/FinanceCompendium/VII. Corporate Finance/Valuation/PPHA Advanced Financial Analysis & Valuation/Week 7/Cost of Capital A Practical Guide to Measuring Opportunity Co.md

 ---
-parent_directory:
-title: Counterpoint Global Insights
+parent_directory: VII.
+Corporate Finance/Valuation/PPHA Advanced Financial Analysis & Valuation/Week 7
+title: Cost of Capital A Practical Guide to Measuring Opportunity Cost
+formatted: "2025-12-20 07:48:00 PM"
+formatter_model: "claude-sonnet-4"
+cli-tool: "opencode"
+primary_tags: [cost of capital, weighted average cost of capital, capital asset pricing model, equity risk premium]
+secondary_tags: [risk-free rate, beta estimation, debt cost, capital structure]
 tags:
 aliases:
+  - "Counterpoint Global Insights"
 parent_folder: Week 7
 subfolder:
 key_concepts:
 cssclasses: academia
-linter-yaml-title-alias: Counterpoint Global Insights
+linter-yaml-title-alias: Cost of Capital A Practical Guide to Measuring Opportunity Cost
 ---

-# Counterpoint Global Insights
+## Counterpoint Global Insights

-# Cost of Capital
+## Cost of Capital

-# A Practical Guide to Measuring Opportunity Cost
+## A Practical Guide to Measuring Opportunity Cost

 CONSILIENT OBSERVER | February 15, 2023

-# Introduction
+## Introduction

 Time preference is a core concept in economics and finance.
 The idea is that most people place greater value on a dollar today than a dollar in the future.
 Spending money now allows you to consume with certainty.
 Saving money allows someone else to consume now.
 The rate of return on your savings compensates you for deferring consumption.